 The Council is working with all the Registered Providers of housing within its area, and specifically Cottsway Housing Association, to facilitate the delivery of the affordable housing units.
-The Council's Capital Programme includes investment of £10 million in affordable housing through borrowing to be provided to Cottsway Housing Association in return for additional affordable housing units.
-This investment, together with investment in leisure services, will see the Council borrowing for the first time in many years.
-The implications of this significant investment has been included in the
+The Council's Capital Programme includes a total investment of £10 million in affordable housing through borrowing to be provided to Cottsway Housing Association in return for additional affordable housing units.
+The implications of this significant investment have been included in the Council's Capital Strategy, Investment Strategy, Treasury Management Strategy and Medium Term Financial Strategy.